rd37011/seivom/README.md

 ```
 yarn server

-### Must run both node server and yarn serve for auth.
+--Must run both node server and yarn serve for auth.
 All other resources (Lambda, DB, APIGW) in cloud.

 ```